Shared Projects by dewhisna

 Ordering shared project

 Hey there!
-Before ordering, make sure you have all all the info you need to complete and use this design.
+Before ordering, make sure you have all the info you need to complete and use this design.
 This usually means a component list, and sometimes additional information such as assembly notes, source code, or usage guides.Since this is a project designed by a community member, it may contain design errors that prevent it from working as intended.
 OSH Park cannot place any guarantees about the functionality or correctness of the design.

-2 layer board of 2.57 x 1.19 inches (65.2 x 30.2 mm)
+2 layer board of 2.01 x 3.01 inches (51.0 x 76.4 mm)

 Uploaded: